VictorCar86/AliFake-Mobile-E-Commerce/README.md

-# AliFake - Mobile E-commerce 🛒
+# AliFake - Mobile E-Commerce 🛒

 Color in use:
 - bg-gray-300